The Scanlock Mark 3 resembles a large transistor radio of the 1970s

 Lee Tracey's design of the locking

 staircase receiver of 1962.
-As the Mark VB was the first locking receiver
+As Scanlock was the first locking receiver

 of this type that was commercially marketed successfully, it is generally